tembo-io/website/landing/src/content/blog/2024-02-14-mongoalternative-stack/index.md

 ```

 A quick and easy way of getting the data out of Mongo is to use the cli tool, mongodump.
-In the case of this dataset, the files are orbit_data.bson, orbit_data.metadata.json, satellites.bson, satellites.metadata.json.
+In the case of this dataset, the resultant files are orbit_data.bson, orbit_data.metadata.json, satellites.bson, satellites.metadata.json.

 ```
 mongodump --uri="<your-mongo-host>" --username <your-mongo-username> --password <your-mongo-password>
 ```

 This command exports your Mongo data to the current working directory.
-You can then load the data by using the credentials to your Mongo Alternative Postgres instance by running mongorestore.
+You can then load the data by using the credentials to your MongoAlternative Postgres instance by running mongorestore.

 ```
 mongorestore --uri "mongodb://postgres:<your-tembo-password>@<your-tembo-host>:27018/ferretdb?authMechanism=PLAIN&tls=true&tlsCaFile=$(pwd)/ca.crt" </your/path/to/dump/files>